Causal Inference on Networks under Continuous Treatment Interference

-In Section \ref{sec:estimator} we described the balancing property of the propensity scores; that is, the fact that the covariates $\vX_i$ are balanced across levels of the joint treatment within strata defined by the values of both propensity scores $\phi(z; \vX_i)$ and $\lambda(z; g; \vX_i)$.
+{A.\arabic{equation}} In Section \ref{sec:estimator} we described the balancing property of the propensity scores; that is, the fact that the covariates $\vX_i$ are balanced across levels of the joint treatment within strata defined by the values of both propensity scores $\phi(z; \vX_i)$ and $\lambda(z; g, \vX_i)$.
 As long as the estimated propensity scores satisfy this property, the proposed adjustment method ensures unbiased estimates of the causal estimands of interest.
 Therefore, this balancing property can be employed to empirically assess the adequacy of the estimated propensity scores.

-With a binary treatment, this balance check is usually conducted by comparing the distribution of covariates between treated and control units within strata defined by the propensity scores \citep{Rosenbaum:Rubin:1983}.
-With a continuous treatment, \citet{Hirano:Imbens:2004} propose a `blocking on the GPS' approach, which first divides the levels of the treatment into intervals and, within these, stratify individuals into groups according to the median values (of the corresponding interval) of the generalized propensity score.
+With a binary treatment, this balance check is usually conducted by comparing the distribution of covariates between treated and control units within strata defined by the propensity scores (\citealp{Rosenbaum:Rubin:1983}).
+With a continuous treatment, \citet{Hirano:Imbens:2004} propose a `blocking on the GPS' approach, which first divides the levels of the treatment into intervals and, within these, stratifies individuals into groups according to the median values (of the corresponding interval) of the generalized propensity score.
 Then, it is possible to test whether the observed covariates are balanced within these GPS strata.
-Unfortunately, in our framework each unit is affected by two different continuous treatments and, to verify the balancing property $\vX_i \ind \mathbbm{1}(Z_i=z,G_i=g) \mid \phi(z;\vX_i), \lambda(g; z, \vX_i)$, we would need to stratify individuals by the joint values of their individual and neighborhood treatment first and then by their joint values of the individual and neighborhood propensity scores.
+Unfortunately, in our framework with interference each unit is affected by two different continuous treatments and, to verify the balancing property $\vX_i \ind \mathbbm{1}(Z_i=z,G_i=g) \mid \phi(z;\vX_i), \lambda(g; z, \vX_i)$, we would need to stratify individuals by the joint values of their individual and neighborhood treatment first and then by their joint values of the individual and neighborhood propensity scores.
 Such approach seems unfeasible.
 However, we report standardized mean differences in covariates and the corresponding t value in 4 different intervals defined by the individual treatment (Table \ref{tab:z_nobalancing}) and the neighborhood treatment (Table \ref{tab:g_nobalancing}).
 We can see a substantial imbalance for both the individual treatment and the neighborhood treatment for most covariates, in particular GDP and high income countries.
 To further assess whether the joint adjustment for the propensity scores is able to improve covariate balance, instead of using the `blocking on the GPS' approach, whose extension to our framework seems infeasible, we pursue a model-based approach.